ywarezk/react-beginners-ec/06-components/components-tutorial/README.md

 passing infromation from the parent to the child.
 whenever props change the component function will be called again and be updated

+## State

+update the component from within the component

+### useState

+defines special variables that can transition us form one state to the other

+### UI not REact

+View